 Community Outcome Level of service Performance measures (KPI) Current performance resolution of the fault or interruption.
-(12 hours) c) 100% attendance for non-urgent call-outs: from the time that the local authority receives notification to the time that service personnel reach the site (24 hours), and d) 100% resolution of non-urgent call-outs: from the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption (72 hours). recording to more accurately represent response and completion times.)
+(12 hours) c) 100% attendance for non-urgent call-outs: from the time that the local authority receives notification to the time that service personnel reach the site (24 hours), and d) 100% resolution of non-urgent call-outs: from the time that the local authority receives notification to the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption (72 hours). recording to more accurately represent response and completion times.)
 Sustainably Council Maintenance of the Not measured Managed Environment supplied water is reliable reticulation network: The percentage of real water loss from the local authority's networked reticulation system (including a description of the methodology used to calculate this).
 Monitored in a number of ways including; telemetry, water meters, repair program, mains replacements and pressure management.
 This is in context with the Benchloss NZ Manual.
 Council does not intend to measure this as it will impose an unreasonable cost.
 Sustainably Demand management: Not measured.
-Managed Environment The average consumption of drinking water per day per resident within the territorial authority district is < 500l/day.
+Managed Environment The average consumption of drinking water per day per resident within the territorial authority district is < 500I/day .
 Council does not have the equipment to measure average consumption hence a new three yearly measurement has not been performed since 2016/2017.
-Most recent measurement was 2016/2017: Winter 253I per head, Summer 480I per head Resilient Customers are Customer satisfaction: Not achieved Communities generally satisfied withe Counsupplied water The total number of complaints received by the local authority about any of the following: a) Drinking water clarity b) Drinking water taste a) 2 b) 0 c) 0 d) 9 e) 75 f) 5 c) Drinking water odour Total number of complaints = 91 d) Drinking water pressure or flow Complaints per 1000 connections = 32 (2837 connections) e) Continuity of supply, and The total number of complaints is high this year due to a non-programmed unnotified water shutdown affecting
+Most recent measurement was 2016/2017: Winter 253l per head, Summer 480l per head Resilient Customers are Customer satisfaction: Not achieved Communities generally satisfied with the Council supplied water The total number of complaints received by the local authority about any of the following:a) Drinking water clarityb) Drinking water taste a) 2 b) 0 c) 0 d) 9 e) 75 f) 5 c) Drinking water odour Total number of complaints = 91 d) Drinking water pressure or flow Complaints per 1000 connections = 32 (2837 connections) e) Continuity of supply, and The total number of complaints is high this year due to a non-programmed unnotified water shutdown affecting

-Community L Outcome evel of service Per formance measures (KPI) Current performance to net • all of the Hokitika & Kaniere area in the first quarter.
+Community Outcome Level of service Performance measures (KPI) Current performance f) The local authority's response to any of these issues.
+Expressed per 1000 connections to the local authority's networked reticulation system.
+25 per 1000 connections all of the Hokitika & Kaniere area in the first quarter.
 (2021/2022: a) 1 b) 0 c) 1 d) 3 e) 15 f) 11 Total number of complaints = 31 Complaints per 1000 connections = 11)